 It went up.
 By a lot.
-I still have several students that don’t complete the tasks each week but it’s not the same students each week – sometimes they’re just busy at home, or forget, or don’t care for the task.
-The great thing is that they can participate in the discussion anyway; they can still share a chore they did at home to help out, what time they usually go to bed, or an observation they made about the moon.
+I still have several students that don’t complete the tasks each week but it’s not the same students each week – sometimes they’re just busy at home, forget, or don’t care for the task.
+The great thing is that they can participate in the discussion anyway; they can still share a chore they did at home to help out, what time they usually go to bed or an observation they made about the moon.
 Students love to share their task results on Fridays and look forward to our Friday morning meetings.
 My students’ families LOVE being involved as well.

 UnHomework is Fun for Everyone

 My students now enjoy UNhomework and love to share the tasks with their families and the results with their classmates on Fridays.
 I love that the tasks are helping us build a classroom community and allowing students to get to know each other better, talk about good habits, discuss real-world data and observations, and share their creativity!
 I also LOVE how the tasks help to build a home-school connection.

 My families love participating in the activities – it’s fun, and easy, and allows families to engage in a school-related activity that is meaningful, enjoyable, and stress-free.